-- NYS Sales Tax and sales tax paid in states that recognize RIT's tax exempt status (see Section D, 18).
+- NYS sales tax and sales tax paid in states that recognize RIT's tax exempt status (see Section D, 18).

 - Other expenses not directly related to the business purpose of the travel assignment.

-- Parking or speeding tickets.
+- Costs incurred for parking or speeding tickets.

 - Reimbursable Expenses - Travel expenses that are reimbursable to you include: